craftsmandigital/debian-lxde-postinstall/README.md

 2. After the installation was finished, I could not connect to my wireless network.

 ### Solutions for Issues during the installation
 1. Maybe I got this issue because my computer is somewhat old or something. the solution to the problem was to install the "Non-free Firmware" version of Debian 9.
-You can download it and create an installation medium on DVD or usb from this [link](https://cdimage.debian.org/cdimage/unofficial/non-free/images-including-firmware/current/amd64/iso-cd/)
+You can download it and create an installation medium on CD or USB from these links:
+    a.  [amd64](https://cdimage.debian.org/cdimage/unofficial/non-free/images-including-firmware/current/amd64/iso-cd/) for a 64 bit PC
+    b.
+[I386](https://cdimage.debian.org/cdimage/unofficial/non-free/images-including-firmware/current/i386/iso-cd/) for a 32 bit PC
 2. When you come to the last screen of the installation Instructions, Which heading is \"Finish the install\".
-Do not go further and follow the instructions on this [link](https://lists.debian.org/debian-user/2017/06/msg00943.html)
+Do not go further and follow the instructions on this [link](https://lists.debian.org/debian-user/2017/06/msg00943.html).

 ###  The Debian 9 installation process
 Just make your own choices on those steps that I don\'t describe.
 Example just make your own choices for partitioning your discs.
 For myself I just used the default values on this point.